CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

    kubectl port-forward <pod-name> 8888:8888
    ```

-3. Open the link in your browser, replacing hostname with localhost.
+3. Open the link in your browser, replacing `hostname` with `localhost`.

 **Note:**